habedi/SurvivalAnalysisQACommunities/README.md

 ### License for the code

-The code in this repository is licensed under [BSD 3-Clause License](LICENSE).
+The code in this repository is available under [BSD 3-Clause License](LICENSE).